 Now we need some way to create the users in this table.
 In fact, it's likely that we'll be adding a number of functions related to users: login, list, delete, add, and so on.
 Let's keep things tidy by putting them into their own controller.
-At this point, we could invoke the Rails scaffolding generator that we used when we work on product maintenance, but this time let's do it by hand.2 That way, we'll get to try out some new techniques.
+At this point, we could invoke the Rails scaffolding generator that we used when we work on product maintenance, but this time let's do it by hand.
+That way, we'll get to try out some new techniques.
 So, we'll generate our controller (Login) along with a method for each of the actions we want.

 '''

 depot> ruby script/generate controller Login add_user login logout \

 delete_user list_users

 exists app/controllers/

 exists app/helpers/

 create app/views/login

 exists test/functional/

 create app/controllers/login_controller.rb

 create test/functional/login_controller_test.rb

 create app/helpers/login_helper.rb

 create app/views/login/login.rhtml

+create app/views/login/logout.rhtml

 create app/views/login/add_user.rhtml

 create app/views/login/delete_user.rhtml

 create app/views/login/list_users.rhtml

 '''

-We know how to create new rows in a database table: we create an action. put a form into a view, and invoke the model to save data away.
+We know how to create new rows in a database table; we create an action, put a form into a view, and invoke the model to save data away.
 But to make this chapter just a tad more interesting, let's create users using a slightly different style in the controller.

 In the automatically generated scaffold code that we used to maintain the products table, the edit action set up a form to edit product data.
-When that form was completed by the user, it was routed back to a separate sove action in the controller.
+When the user completed the form, it was routed back to a separate save action in the controller.
 Two separate methods cooperated to get the job done.

-In contrast, our user creation code will use just one action, add_user().
+In contrast, our user creation code will use just one action, add\user().
 Inside this method we'll detect whether we're being called to display the initial (empty) form or whether we're being called to save away the data in a completed form.
-We'll do this by looking at the HTTP method of the
+We'll do this by looking at the HTTP method of the incoming request.
+If it has no associated data, it will come in as a GET request.
+If instead it contains form data, we'll see a POST.
+Inside a Rails controller, the request information is available in the attribute request.
+We can check the request type using the methods get?() and post?().
+Here's the code for the add\user() action in the file login\controller.rb.
+(Note that we added the admin layout to this new controller-let's make the screen layouts consistent across all administration functions.)

-2In fact, we probably wouldn't use scaffolds at all.
+$^2$ In fact, we probably wouldn't use scaffolds at all.
 You can download Rails code generators which will write user management code for you.
 Search the Rails wiki (wiki.rubyonrails.com) for login generator.
 The Salted Hash version is the most secure from brute-force attacks.